Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 2. Mobile tests,
 3. REST/SOAP API tests.

-In order to mark a test case ready for parallel run set the custom property `Ready for parallel run` in test case details.
+In order to mark a test case ready for parallel run set the custom property {++Ready for parallel run++} in test case details.

 <img alt="Test Case Properties" src="/Guide/img/test-case-custom-properties.png" width="360"/>

 If all test cases included into a test set have this property, the test set is configured for parallel run - RapiseLauncher will execute the test cases in parallel.

-To configure the test set use the custom properties `Run tests in parallel` and `Max parallel tests` (0 - no limit).
+To configure the test set use the custom properties {++Run tests in parallel++} and {++Max parallel tests++} (0 - no limit).

 Since Rapise 7.2 - RapiseLauncher can run configurations (see Input Data Table section below) in parallel.
-This feature is controlled via `Unroll input data for parallel execution` custom property of a test set.
+This feature is controlled via {++Unroll input data for parallel execution++} custom property of a test set.
 See the [Parallel Execution Webinar](https://youtu.be/bNoWZjOE3hQ) for more details.

 ### Input Data Table